- Leave and Absence

-What we often see, particularly in small businesses is that the strain of an employee on long term sick can lead to rash decisions being made and in some cases, costly disability discrimination claims.
+What we often see, particularly in small businesses, is that the strain of an employee on long-term sick leads to rash decisions being made, which, in some cases, can lead to costly disability discrimination claims.

 How to manage long-term sickness absence

 The procedure for managing long-term absence is similar to managing regular repetitions of short-term absence, but you will likely need to take a more sensitive approach.

 Step 1: Hold a formal stage 1 absence meeting

 If your employee has been off for more than 4 weeks and there are no plans for an imminent return, you should invite them to a formal stage 1 absence meeting.

 Try to be flexible by offering to hold the meeting at their home and with a family member present or in a neutral location with a work colleague/friend if they wish.